JackXTY/3D-Rasterizer/readme.md

 # 3D-Rasterizer

 This project is a 3D-rasterizer, where you could load obj file and it would be drawn.
-I also implment MXAA algorithms for anti-aliasing effect.
+I also implment MSAA algorithms for anti-aliasing effect.

 It comes from a course project in my master course, using C++ and Qt platform, without using openGL or other graphics API to draw objects directly.